SGpp/DisCoTec/README.md

-Let's assume we want to run the example under combi/distributedcombigrid/examples/distributed_third_level/ and distribute our combischeme to HLRS and helium, while the third-level-manager is running on helium at port 9999.
+Let's assume we want to run the example under combi/distributedcombigrid/examples/distributed_third_level/ and distribute our combischeme to `HLRS` and `helium`, while the third-level-manager is running on `helium` at port 9999.
 The following steps are necessary:

-* Since data connections to the HLRS are not possible without using ssh tunnels, we set them up in advance.
-Run
-  `ssh -R  9998:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.
+1. Since data connections to the `HLRS` are not possible without using ssh tunnels, we set them up in advance.
+Run `ssh -R  9998:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.

-* Adjust the parameter files on HLRS and helium to fit the simulation.
-  Use hostname=eslogin002 on HLRS and hostname=localhost on helium.
+2. Adjust the parameter files on `HLRS` and `helium` to fit the simulation.
+Use hostname=eslogin002 on `HLRS` and hostname=localhost on `helium`.
 Set dataport=9999 on both systems.

-* Run the third-level-manger on helium
+3. Run the third-level-manger on `helium`

-* Connect to eslogin002 in a different terminal and run the forwarding script:
+4. Connect to `eslogin002` in a different terminal and run the forwarding
-  `forward.sh 9999 9998 pipe1`
+   script: `forward.sh 9999 9998 pipe1` This will forward the port 9998 to 9999
-  This will forward the port 9998 to 9999 on eslogin002.
-We only need the local forwarding because the configuration of the ssh server on HLRS does not allow us to acces the ssh tunnel from a different host than eslogin002.
-Since our application runs on the compute nodes this detour is necessary.
+   on `eslogin002`.
+We only need the local forwarding because the configuration of the ssh server on the `HLRS` does not allow us to acces the ssh tunnel from a different host than `eslogin002`.
+Since our application runs on the compute nodes (for now) this detour is necessary.

-* Start the simulation.
-The example directory holds a separate run file which needs to be modified to fit HLRS and Helium.
+5. Start the simulation.
+The example directory holds a separate run file which needs to be modified to fit `HLRS` and `helium`.
 Also set the corresponding boost library location.